10 Tips On How To Become A Full Time Yoga Teacher

 You can make more in one weekend yoga retreat than a whole year of teaching group classes.
 Though don’t rush into it.
 Give yourself a few years to mature as a yoga teacher before setting up your first yoga retreat.

 Find businesses running retreats in your local area; call them up and ask if they’ve ever thought about adding yoga to their retreat.
 This way you get to ‘piggyback’ onto the retreat.
-That means you make pretty decent money without the worry and hassle of organising a retreat.
+That means you make pretty decent money without the worry and hassle of organising a Yoga Retreat.

-I teach group classes, give 1 to 1 sessions, host yoga weekend retreats and teach yoga at other retreats (ones that I don’t have to organise).
+- teach yoga at other yoga retreats (ones that I don’t have to organise)

-The message is: don’t put all your eggs (yoga services) in one basket (e.g. yoga classes).
+Don’t put all your eggs (yoga services) in one basket (e.g. yoga classes).
 Having several yoga teacher income streams is a wise strategy in case one or more of them dry up.
-Click here to discover how to become an expert in your yoga niche and earn £20,000+ a year in extra income this year.